JoyOfCodingPDX/GettingStarted/README.md

 Running `mvn site` from the root directory of this repository will generate a website that provides lots of information (reports, etc.) about the Maven projects.
-Note that in order for your multi-project Maven site to generate correctly, the sub-projects must specify that their parent project is the `PortlandStateJavaWinter2023` project in your group:
+Note that in order for your multi-project Maven site to generate correctly, the subprojects must specify that their parent project is the `PortlandStateJavaWinter2023` project in your group: